Bonf6059/ISA-Medieval/README.md

 - Increased drop for raw herb plant
 - Deleted healing oil
 - Moved some code around
-- Added cash register (missing texture)
+- Added cash register (missing texture - to be "retrieved")

 02/03/2026
 - Boosted rates for the mineshaft